Network Norwich: Red Line – 23 / 23A / 23B / 24 / 24A / 24B

 The Red Line operates up to every seven minutes along Dereham Road and Plumstead Road during daytimes from Monday to Saturday, reducing to every 30 minutes in the evenings.
 From Queen's Hills or Costessey to the city centre, and from Heartsease or Thorpe St. Andrew to the city centre, the Red Line operates every 15 minutes during daytimes from Monday to Saturday, every 20 minutes on Sundays and bank holidays and every 30 minutes during evenings.
 The service is operated using Volvo B9TL/Wright Eclipse Gemini 2 and Wright StreetDeck Electroliner double decker buses.

-A Red Line bus in Norwich city centre, March 2018.
+A Red Line Wright Gemini 2 in Norwich city centre, March 2018.

 Blue Line – 25 / 26 / 26A

 The Blue Line consists of services 25, 26 and 26A, which link the University of East Anglia with the Norfolk and Norwich University Hospital, Norwich city centre and Norwich railway station.

 The services take the following routes, the 25 starts at UEA and runs via Eaton Park and Unthank Road to the City Centre before continuing to Norwich Railway Station, via Riverside Retail Park.

 Route 26 starts at either Norfolk and Norwich University Hospital or UEA (26 Evenings), with the 26A starting at Bowthorpe Shopping Centre.
 They both then serve UEA Main Bus Stop on their way to the City Centre, via The Avenues and Earlham Road, then continue to Norwich Railway Station via Riverside Retail Park.

 The Blue Line operates up to every seven minutes during Monday to Saturday daytimes between the university and the city centre, reducing to every 10 minutes on Sundays and bank holidays, every 15 minutes during evenings and every hour overnight after midnight.
 Between the university and the hospital, the service operates every 30 minutes at all times.
 The service is operated using Volvo B9TL/Wright Eclipse Gemini 2 Double Deck Buses.
 Unlike other refurbished buses of this type, the interior retains blue grab rails and the original seat cover design.
 The only other line to share this trait is the Turquoise Line.
 Wright StreetDeck Electroliner buses also operate this service, following their introduction by First Eastern Counties.

-A Blue Line bus in Norwich city centre, March 2018.
+A Blue Line Wright Gemini 2 in Norwich city centre, March 2018.